Cooperative principle: Maxim of relation (relevance)

+The maxim of relation is: be relevant: the information provided should be relevant to the current exchange and omit any irrelevant information.

-In his book, Grice uses the following analogy for this maxim: "I expect a partner’s contribution to be appropriate to the immediate needs at each stage of the transaction.
+In his book, Grice uses the following analogy for this maxim: "I expect a partner's contribution to be appropriate to the immediate needs at each stage of the transaction.
 If I am mixing ingredients for a cake, I do not expect to be handed a good book, or even an oven cloth (though this might be an appropriate contribution at a later stage)."

 With respect to this maxim, Grice writes,Though the maxim itself is terse, its formulation conceals a number of problems that exercise me a good deal: questions about what different kinds and focuses of relevance there may be, how these shift in the course of a talk exchange, how to allow for the fact that subjects of conversations are legitimately changed, and so on.
 I find the treatment of such questions exceedingly difficult, and I hope to revert to them in later work.

 Maxim of manner (clarity)

-In simple terms, the maxim of manner is to be clear.
-Whereas the previous maxims are primarily concerned with what is said, the maxims of manner are concerned with how what is said is said.
+The maxim of manner is: be clear.
+Whereas the previous maxims are primarily concerned with what is said, the maxims of manner are concerned with how it is said.